How to check your Email Sending Reputation?

-- Domain reputation: By analysing past email sending habits and the frequency of email engagement, domain reputation determines the standing and ranking of your email sending domain.
+- Domain reputation: By analyzing past email sending habits and the frequency of email engagement, domain reputation determines the standing and ranking of your email sending domain.
 In contrast to IP reputation, domain reputation cannot be changed in a short duration as it is linked to the domain’s reputation.
 Therefore, domain reputation is much more conveniently durable compared to IP reputation.

 Why is email sending reputation important?

-Mailbox providers safeguard customers' email addresses against the onslaught of spam that unauthorised users attempt to send to them.
+Mailbox providers safeguard customers' email addresses against the onslaught of spam that unauthorized users attempt to send to them.
 Internet service providers (ISPs) and mailbox providers consider reputation ratings, including IP and domain reputation, and other elements when determining whether to filter or outright forbid a specific email message.

 As more and more of your emails are marked as spam or trashed, your engagement with your recipients deteriorates, affecting your email sending reputation.
-Using unethical tactics, spam IP addresses, etc can prevent your content from reaching the inboxes of your email list.
+Using unethical tactics, spam IP addresses, etc. can prevent your content from reaching the inboxes of your email list.

 How to check your email sending reputation?